 I think I just found something even better than my current system.
 M1 has blown me away by hitting this problem square on the head.
 They’re a startup built by fellow millennials who looked at the current trading platforms out there and decided they could be better.
 Now that I’ve had the chance to play with it a bit, I’m singing their praises from the mountain tops like I’m Julie Andrews in Austria.

 So what’s so great about M1?

 Free Trades, Check!

 Before this moment, Robinhood was the only platform I use that touted free trades!
-M1’s trades are free, and just like Acorns, it does take a small percentage as a fee – less than 1%.
-Here’s the breakdown:
+M1’s trades are free, and unlike Acorns, it won’t take a percentage as a fee.
+In fact, they recently moved to a totally free platform!

 Intelligent Advice, Check!

 You know how I feel about robo-advisors.
 If you’re investing smart, your money is working for you.
 And I don’t care what they say, picking stocks is not just a gamble – it’s work.
 I spent who knows how many hours fastidiously researching every little stock ticker, only to have it lose money in the end.
 Zacks stock picks aren’t reliable, Seeking Alpha is great if you can devote several hours a week to verifying their sources, and Reddit gave out terrible advice – although that one’s my fault for trusting a subreddit called r/WallStreetBets.
 And, as I’ve mentioned before, I’m not psychic.